‘It’s Everything’ – The Rubens on ‘0202’ and the Long-Overdue Return of Live Music

 Suffice to say, you probably missed a few shows last year.
 Whether it was Splendour in the Grass, Coachella or even just a one-off tour from your favourite band, if it was scheduled for 2020, it likely went up in flames.
 Yeah, it sucked, but spare a thought for the musicians themselves.
 In an era when physical records sales fail to generate the mass income they once did, touring is the name of the game.
-With the music industry one of the hardest hit during the 2020 pandemic, Australia saw its busy local scene swallowed up seemingly overnight, and it wasn’t just small acts who bore the brunt.
+With the music industry one of the most brutal hit during the 2020 pandemic, Australia saw its busy local scene swallowed up seemingly overnight, and it wasn’t just small acts that bore the brunt.

 Q: Firstly, it’s amazing to see live music back.
 What does it mean for you guys to be playing live in front of an audience again?